-Moving to Azure-based identity provides an opportunity to consolidate, or potentially eliminate AD domains.
+Moving to Entra-based identity provides an opportunity to consolidate, or potentially eliminate AD domains.
 Reducing administrative overhead in this way not only can free up resources for priority projects but improves security by reducing the overall protect surface as well.

 Least privilege is a core concept of Zero Trust Architecture (ZTA).
 By not provisioning accounts to AD unless those accounts are needed, the management overhead of on-premises AD is reduced.
 This also decreases the attack surface of those on-premises, usually highly valued, assets.

 Whether with malicious intent or after having an account compromised, the goal in dealing with insiders is to reduce the ‘blast radius,’ or how much damage can be done with one account.
 By limiting unnecessary account creation, the threat is reduced.